wazuh/wazuh-documentation/source/wazuh-agent/wazuh_agent_package_aix.rst

 AIX
 ===

 The Wazuh agent for AIX can be downloaded from our :ref:`packages list <packages>` or directly from `here <https://packages.wazuh.com/3.x/aix/wazuh-agent-3.10.2-1.aix.ppc.rpm>`_.
-You can choose installation or a deployment:
+You can choose between installation or deployment:

   a) Installation: